sleewoo/ts-fusion/README.md

 ## 🔍 Notes

 - **Performance:** This tool prioritizes type correctness over raw speed.
-It relies on the TypeScript compiler, which seems inherently slow for deep analysis.

 - **Reliability:** `ts-fusion` is thoroughly tested, with over **40 test suites** and **1000+ individual tests**, covering most use-cases (but not all; some edge cases are printed as is).